ziyi01/moomin_dinosaur/lab 2 - Julia/README.md

 - Is your computer using big-endian or little-endian?
 How did you come to your conclusion?
 Is there any benefit of using either of the two alternatives?

 C uses little-endian.
+This is seen as the counter is at 35 in decimal and becomes 0x23 in the endian experiment, (which means it goes 100011 in binary, 1 + 2 + 32) and is written in little-endian.

-The benefit this brings is that it's easier to judge if a number is odd or even also it's easier to increase values.
-An example is if you add two numbers in a big-endian number all bits need to be moved up but for little-endian, the LSB stay and the new numbers are shifted to the right at a higher address instead.
+The benefit this brings is that it's easier to increase values.
+An example is if you add two numbers in a big-endian number all bits need to be moved up but for little-endian, the LSB stay and the new numbers are shifted to the right at a higher address(????) instead.
 It's simpler to perform operations.

 ## Assignment 5
 - Consider `AM18`, `AM19` and `AF1`.
 Explain why `gv` ends up with the incremented value, but `m` does not.